kstaats/karoo_gp/README.md

 The included Quick Start Tutorial (PDF) offers system requirements, a crash-course in Genetic Programming, and use of Karoo GP for both the novice and advanced user.

-Karoo GP was developed for Kai Staats’ MSc research at the Square Kilometre Array (SKA), Cape Town, South Africa, and owes its foundation to the “Field Guide to Genetic Programming” by Poli, Langdon, McPhee, and Koza.
+Karoo GP was developed during Staats’ MSc research at the University of Cape Town / African Institute for Mathematical Sciences and the Square Kilometre Array (SKA), South Africa, and owes its foundation to the "Field Guide to Genetic Programming" by Poli, Langdon, McPhee, and Koza.
+The Field Guide and many more GP publications and software packages are showcased at www.geneticprogramming.com

 Enjoy!